argtable/argtable3/README.md

 =========================

-**Argtable3** is an open source ANSI C library that parses GNU-style command-line options.
+**Argtable3** is an open source ANSI C library that parses GNU-style command-line options with the `getopt` library.
 It simplifies command-line parsing by defining a declarative-style API that you can use to specify what your command-line syntax looks like.
 Argtable3 will automatically generate consistent error handling logic and textual descriptions of the command line syntax, which are essential but tedious to implement for a robust CLI program.

 Quick Start
 -----------

+You can embed the amalgamation source files in your projects, add Argtable3 as a dependency in the vcpkg manifest, install Argtable3 as a system-wide CMake package, or build the library from release archives.

+### Embed Amalgamation Source Files

-> We no longer provide the amalgamation source code (`argtable3.c` and
+> We no longer provide the amalgamation source files (`argtable3.c` and
-> `argtable3.h`) in the source code repository.
-You can get the amalgamation
+> `argtable3.h`) in the repository.
+You can get the amalgamation distribution
-> distribution either from the release page (`argtable-3.x.x-amalgamation.zip`),
+> either from the release page (`argtable-<version>-amalgamation.(zip|tar.gz)`),
 > or generate the distribution yourself by using the generator under the `tools`
 > directory:
 >